 The application deadline for Fall 2023 is November 27, 2022.

 Before you begin your application, be sure you have the following ready:

 The selection committee looks for and considers:

-The School of Education arranges housing for all of our students who student-teach in NYC, typically at the 92nd Street Y in Manhattan.
-All students who are accepted to student teaching in NYC are expected to live in the university-arranged housing – not with family or friends who might live in the area.
+The School of Education arranges housing for all of our students who student-teach in NYC; students are expected to live in the university-arranged housing, not with family or friends who might live in the area.
 Part of the strength of the program is living in a community with other SU student teachers and experiencing the city together.

-Just like in other parts of the inclusive program, student teachers in NYC are observed and provided feedback by SU supervisors including retired educators, current doctoral students, or other educators connected to the SOE.
-The supervisor will know the expectations of the program, provide feedback, and serve as a liaison with faculty at SU.
+Just like in other parts of the inclusive program, student teachers in NYC are observed and provided feedback by SU supervisors including retired educators, current doctoral students, or other educators.
+The supervisor will know the expectations of the program, provide feedback, and serve as a liaison with faculty.

 Courses during the Bridge to the City semester are arranged to fit in the NYC student teaching schedule.
-Students participate in these courses by Skype from the Fisher Center in midtown Manhattan, one night per week.
-Part of the courses may also be held on campus in a concentrated fashion before student teaching begins or during a short school break, like Columbus Day, to allow NYC students to attend.
+Students participate in these courses virtually from the Fisher Center in midtown Manhattan, one night per week.
+Part of the courses may also be held on campus in a concentrated fashion before student teaching begins or during a short school break to allow NYC students to attend.